 'The image of shepherd is important...Pastoral care is not about splitting our time equally between pupils so that everyone is treated the same.
 Instead, we focus our time and energy into caring where care is most needed.
 This is care for all, by care for who needs it.
 The principle comes from the parable of the Lost Sheep.
 The ninety-nine sheep who are safe in the fold do not need help; it is the one lost sheep who needs help.
-When members of the community see this in action, they find it reassuring because they know that if, one day, they need help, they will get it.'

-Notably, Christ's teaching about the good shepherd provided solid foundations for a clear and distinctive pastoral care strategy which focussed help where it was most needed.
-For several participants, this strategy extended beyond pastoral care for the pupils to include encouraging a vocational attitude among staff to give life meaning and purpose.
-And as one participant observed, this also included, 'organising community life as a way of formation in the Benedictine ethos', not only for the community on the school site, but also, 'into university and beyond'.
+When members of the community see this in action, they find it reassuring because they know that if, one day, they need help, they will get it.'278 needed.
+For several participants, this strategy extended beyond pastoral care for the pupils to include encouraging a vocational attitude among staff to give life meaning and purpose.279 And as one participant observed, this also included, 'organising community life as a way of formation in the Benedictine ethos', not only for the community on the school site, but also, 'into university and beyond'.
 This approach was made possible because of Benedictine stability, 'the community is here; it is not going anywhere.
 The pupils, the staff, the parents can rely on us to be here for them.
-We are an open sheepfold!'
+We are an open sheepfold!'280